Skip to content

 • Information about the Level of the book used to assess your child's fluency

-Note: students are always assessed on a book at their grade level.
+Note: children are always assessed on a book at their grade level.
 Books get increasingly more complex from assessment to assessment.

 • Their assessed Words Correctly Read Per Minute (WCPM) score